manofgod747/Psychology/README.md

 The process is repeated until all memories have been integrated.
 After completed therapy, the patient has a rich and beautiful emotional life, much like children.

+[1] Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition, American Psychiatric Association

-[1] Psychodiagnostik, 1921, Hermann Rorschach
+[2] Psychodiagnostik, 1921, Hermann Rorschach

-[2] Epigenetics, 2007, David Allis, Thomas Jenuwein, Danny Reinberg
+[3] Epigenetics, 2007, David Allis, Thomas Jenuwein, Danny Reinberg